 Law School Transcript

-This document must contain grades for at least one full academic year and should be submitted directly to the Pacific McGeorge Admissions Office.
+This document must contain grades for at least one full academic year and should be submitted directly to the McGeorge Admissions Office.

 The statement must be no more than three pages, double-spaced, 12 pt. font.
 A visitor applicant's personal statement is an opportunity to provide information about their reasons for requesting to visit and any other information that the applicant believes should be considered.